ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-kubernetes.md

 ## **O que é?**

-O  [**Horusec-Kubernetes**]({{< ref path="/cli/analysis-tools/open-source-horusec-engine/horusec-kubernetes.md" lang="pt-br">}}) é uma ferramenta SAST criado pela equipe do Horusec para fazer a busca de vulnerabilidades em projetos que utilizam arquivos _.yaml_ de kubernetes.
+O [**Horusec-Kubernetes**]({{< ref path="/cli/analysis-tools/open-source-horusec-engine/horusec-kubernetes.md" lang="pt-br">}}) é uma ferramenta SAST criada pela equipe do Horusec para fazer a busca de vulnerabilidades em projetos que utilizam arquivos _.yaml_ de Kubernetes.

 ## **Exemplos de vulnerabilidades**

 {{% alert color="info" %}}

 A seguir, você encontra todas as regras para o Horusec-Kubernetes.
-O conteúdo foi traduzido, porém também foi mantido em inglês porque é assim que a mensagem aparece no sistema.
+O conteúdo foi mantido em inglês porque é assim que ele aparece no sistema.
 {{% /alert %}}

 ### **Allow Privilege Escalation**

-Containers privilegiados compartilham namespaces com o sistema host, restrições eschew cgroup e não oferece nenhuma segurança.
-Eles devem ser usados exclusivamente como um mecanismo de empacotamento e distribuição para o código do container e não por isolamento.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-1"
+{{% /alert %}}

-> Privileged containers share namespaces with the host system, eschew cgroup restrictions, and do not offer any security.
+Privileged containers share namespaces with the host system, eschew cgroup restrictions, and do not offer any security.
 They should be used exclusively as a bundling and distribution mechanism for the code in the container, and not for isolation.

 ### **Host Aliases**

-Gerenciando os hosts `/etc/` pode previnir um container de modificar um arquivo depois que a pod de containers já tiverem começado.
-DNS deve sempre ser gerenciado pelo orquestrador.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-2"
+{{% /alert %}}

-> Managing /etc/hosts aliases can prevent the container from modifying the file after a pod's containers have already been started.
+Managing /etc/hosts aliases can prevent the container from modifying the file after a pod's containers have already been started.
 DNS should be managed by the orchestrator.

 ### **Docker Sock**

-A instalação do `docker.socket` vaza informações sobre outros containers e pode permitir um breakout.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-3"
+{{% /alert %}}

-> Mounting the docker.socket leaks information about other containers and can allow container breakout.
+Mounting the docker.socket leaks information about other containers and can allow container breakout.

 ### **Capability System Admin**

-CAP\_SYS\_ADMIN é a capacidade mais privilegiada e deve ser sempre evitada.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-4"
+{{% /alert %}}

-> CAP\_SYS\_ADMIN is the most privileged capability and should always be avoided.
+CAP\_SYS\_ADMIN is the most privileged capability and should always be avoided.

 ### **Privileged Container**

-Containers privilegiados podem permitir o acesso ao host sem restrições.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-5"
+{{% /alert %}}

-> Privileged containers can allow almost completely unrestricted host access.
+Privileged containers can allow almost completely unrestricted host access.

 ### **Seccomp Unconfined**

-Perfis Seccomp não confinados têm acesso ao sistema de chamada.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-6"
+{{% /alert %}}

-> Unconfined Seccomp profiles have full system call access.
+Unconfined Seccomp profiles have full system call access.

 ### **Host IPC**

-Compartilhando o namespace do host do IPC permite o container processar e comunicar com os processos do host.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-7"
+{{% /alert %}}

-> Sharing the host's IPC namespace allows container processes to communicate with processes on the host.
+Sharing the host's IPC namespace allows container processes to communicate with processes on the host.

 ### **Host PID**

-Compartilhar o PID do namespace do host permite uma visibilidade de processos, potencialmente vazando informação como variáveis de ambiente e configuração.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-8"
+{{% /alert %}}

-> Sharing the host's PID namespace allows visibility of processes on the host, potentially leaking information such as environment variables and configuration.
+Sharing the host's PID namespace allows visibility of processes on the host, potentially leaking information such as environment variables and configuration.

 ### **Host Network**

-Compartilhar o namespace da network do host permite que a pod seja processada para comunicar os processos que serão ligados ao adaptador loopback do adaptador.
+{{% alert color="info" %}}
+ID:"HS-KUBERNETES-9"
+{{% /alert %}}

-> Sharing the host's network namespace permits processes in the pod to communicate with processes bound to the host's loopback adapter.
+Sharing the host's network namespace permits processes in the pod to communicate with processes bound to the host's loopback adapter.